rpdav/nixos/README.md

 | tokyo       | tokyo-night-terminal-dark |

 [Base16Schemes](https://github.com/tinted-theming/schemes?tab=readme-ov-file) are a set of 16 coordinated colors.
 You can also build your own base16 scheme with stylix if you prefer.
 You can get scheme names and colors by running `nix build nixpkgs#base16-schemes` and browsing to `result/share/themes`.

+## Virtualization
+My `nas` system is also a virtualization host running a windows VM with some hardware passthrough (an NVME drive, GPU, and USB controller).
+I use [nixvirt](https://github.com/AshleyYakeley/NixVirt) which allows libvirt networks and domains (that is, VMs) to be configured with nix expressions.
+See the readme in `hosts/nas/win-vm` for more details.

 ## Initial Install
 See readme files in each host's subfolder.